Indivizo/legal/latest/en--general-terms-and-conditions.md

 ## <a name="introduction"></a> 1.
 Introduction and general provisions

 **1.1.** These General Terms and Conditions (hereinafter: GTC or General Terms and Conditions) include the rights and obligations relating to the provision and use of the services provided by Indivizo Ltd. (registered seat: 1123 Budapest, Alkotás u.
 17-19., company registration no.: 01-09-177435, hereinafter: Service Provider) under the GTC (hereinafter: Service), the application accessible at [https://app.indivizo.com](https://app.indivizo.com) (hereinafter: Application), and the websites [www.indivizo.com](http://www.indivizo.com) and [www.indivizo.hu](http://www.indivizo.hu) (hereinafter: Website).
-GTC are available at the website of the Service Provider: [www.indivizo.com/general-terms-and-conditions](http://www.indivizo.com/general-terms-and-conditions) (In Hungarian: [www.indivizo.hu/altalanos-szerzodesi-feltetelek).](http://www.indivizo.hu/altalanos-szerzodesi-feltetelek).)
+GTC are available on the website of the Service Provider: [www.indivizo.com/general-terms-and-conditions](http://www.indivizo.com/general-terms-and-conditions) (In Hungarian: [www.indivizo.hu/altalanos-szerzodesi-feltetelek).](http://www.indivizo.hu/altalanos-szerzodesi-feltetelek).)
 Upon request the customer service sends the GTC to the Client by paper or by electronic means (by email or on an electronic storage medium).

 **1.2.** Service Provider provides Service as regulated in the GTC after the online order.
 Confirmation of the online order is considered as conclusion of contract.
 The present GTC shall be applicable to all contracts concluded under their effect.

 **1.3.** The client ordering the Service is hereinafter referred to as Client; Service Provider and Client together are hereinafter referred to as Parties.
-Service Provider undertakes to provide the Services intended to be used by Client in a contractual manner, and Client undertakes to fully comply with the conditions of the GTC and pay the fee of the service as ordered.
+Service Provider undertakes to provide the Services intended to be used by Client in a contractual manner, and Client undertakes to fully comply with the conditions of the GTC and pay the service fee as ordered.
 Customer undertakes, with regard to the provision of the Service, to perform all actions and provide all information required for the provision of the Service.
 Service Provider will provide the individual elements of the Service through the functions of the Application.
 Upon the conclusion of the contracts the content of the GTC (including the documents referred to in the GTC) shall be deemed to have been acknowledged and accepted by the Client, and it shall be applicable to the obligations of the Parties.

 The GTC shall always be applicable to the obligations undertaken by the parties, even in the absence of special and express provisions to that effect.